two4suited/two4suited.github.io/_posts/platform/2025-10-21-tools-terraform.md

 **Security best practices:**

-- **Development**: Create credentials for both `plan` and `apply` phases per workspace
+- **🧪 Development**: Create credentials for both `plan` and `apply` phases per workspace
-- **Production**: Consider creating only `apply` credentials to prevent unauthorized planning (though both are typically needed)
+- **🔒 Production**: Consider creating only `apply` credentials to prevent unauthorized planning (though both are typically needed)
-- **Multiple environments**: Create separate service principals for dev, staging, and prod with appropriate Azure RBAC permissions
+- **🌍 Multiple environments**: Create separate service principals for dev, staging, and prod with appropriate Azure RBAC permissions
-- **Least privilege**: Each service principal should only have access to resources in its environment
+- **🔐 Least privilege**: Each service principal should only have access to resources in its environment

 **Example: Separate service principals for dev and prod:**